-Adhesion processes are key in numerous engineering or biological situations.
+Adhesion processes are key in numerous engineering and biological situations.
 The quality of adhesion is generally characterized through the separation of adjacent surfaces linked by a layer of bonding material.
 Such probe tack tests enable one to extract the rate-dependent work of adhesion (Creton & Ciccotti 2016).
-The separation process often involves instabilities when the adhesive layer is pulled apart, such as cavitation bubbles (Chiche et al. 2005) or viscous fingering patterns (Roy & Tarafdar 1996; Nase et al. 2008).
-Viscous fingering has been well documented since the seminal works from Saffman and Taylor (Saffman & Taylor 1958; McCloud & Maher 1995).
+The separation process often involves instabilities when the adhesive layer is pulled apart, such as cavitation bubbles (Chiche, Dollhofer & Creton 2005) or viscous fingering patterns (Roy & Tarafdar 1996; Nase, Lindner & Creton 2008).
+Viscous fingering has been well documented since the seminal works from Saffman & Taylor (Saffman & Taylor 1958; McCloud & Maher 1995).
 This instability occurs when a viscous fluid is pushed away by a fluid of lower viscosity in a confined environment such as porous media or parallel plates (Hele-Shaw cell).
-The morphology of such patterns relies on confinement geometry (Rauseo et al. 1987; Al-Housseiny et al. 2012), fluid rheology (Bonn & Meunier 1997; Lindner et al. 2000; Divoux et al. 2020) or surface anisotropy (Ben-Jacob et al. 1985).
-A closely related phenomenon is known as the printer's instability, which consists in the formation of ribbing patterns at the exit of the thin gap between two contra-rotating cylinders coated with a thin liquid film (Pearson 1960; Pitts & Greiller 1961; Rabaud et al. 1991; Rabaud 1994).
+The morphology of such patterns relies on confinement geometry (Rauseo, Barnes & Maher 1987; Al-Housseiny, Tsai & Stone 2012), fluid rheology (Bonn & Meunier 1997; Lindner, Coussot & Bonn 2000; Divoux et al. 2020) or surface anisotropy (Ben-Jacob et al. 1985).
+A closely related phenomenon is known as the printer's instability, which consists in the formation of ribbing patterns at the exit of the thin gap between two contra-rotating cylinders coated with a thin liquid film (Pearson 1960; Pitts & Greiller 1961; Rabaud, Couder & Michalland 1991; Rabaud 1994).
 Analogous instabilities are also observed when plates separated by a layer of soft elastic material are pulled apart (Adda-Bedia & Mahadevan 2006; Biggins et al. 2013).
 In contrast, the dynamics of formation of adhesive contact has been overlooked.
 In a series of pioneering observations Zeng et al. (2006, 2007a,b) report the emergence of original fingering patterns during the contact of two spheres coated with a viscous polymer film.
-However, no quantitative prediction and measure of the fingers size was provided.
-In the past decades, different studies have nevertheless been dedicated to the static pattern exhibited by a thin elastic film joining two solid surfaces (Mönch & Herminghaus 2001; Ghatak et al. 2000; Ghatak & Chaudhury 2003; Davis-Purcell et al. 2018).
-As we shall discuss later on, the propagation of such fronts may be limited by the amount of fluid available in the thin films.
-This feature shares some similarity with diffusion-limited combustion fronts which also develop fingering patterns (Zik et al. 1998; Zik & Moses 1999).
+However, no quantitative prediction and measure of the fingers' size was provided.
+In the past decades, different studies have nevertheless been dedicated to the static pattern exhibited by a thin elastic film joining two solid surfaces (Ghatak et al. 2000; Mönch & Herminghaus 2001; Ghatak & Chaudhury 2003; Davis-Purcell et al. 2018).
+As we shall discuss later, the propagation of such fronts may be limited by the amount of fluid available in the thin films.
+This feature shares some similarity to diffusion-limited combustion fronts which also develop fingering patterns (Zik, Olami & Moses 1998; Zik & Moses 1999).